Bento Grid Slot System¶

 basic (default)¶

-Single hero value.
-Use for any scalar metric.
+Single hero value for any scalar metric.

 interface StatCardBasicProps {